Skip to main content

 It’s important to keep in mind the order of your Content page content in the editor to ensure it flows correctly for screen readers and when using the keyboard tab button for navigation.
 The easiest way to see how your Content page content flows is by checking your Turtl Doc in mobile view.
 The order reflected in the mobile view is the same order that will be used for accessibility purposes.

-You can see how your Turtl Doc looks on mobile by clicking the mobile preview button in the top right of the editor.
+You can see how your Turtl Doc looks on mobile by clicking the mobile preview button in the top right of the Editor.

 Learn more about how to edit the mobile view of your Turtl Doc here.